fIa5h/S3-Lambda-Segment/README.md

 - A source bucket with a notification configuration that invokes the Lambda function.
 - --
 ### Prerequisites
-This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console.
+This tutorial assumes that you have some basic knowledge of S3, Lambda and aws cli.
 If you haven't already, follow the instructions in  [Getting Started with AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) to create your first Lambda function.
+Also, if you're unfamiliar with aws cli, follow the instructions in [Setting up the AWS Command Line Interface](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands.
 Commands are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate.